Telangana extends lockdown till June 19 with relaxations | Law-Order

 - India

-Hyderabad, June 8 (PTI): The Telangana government on Tuesday extended the ongoinglockdownto contain the spread of COVID-19 by another 10 days with relaxations from 6 AM to 6 PM every day.
+(Eds: Updating with other decisions of the cabinet) Hyderabad, June 8 (PTI): The Telangana government on Tuesday extended the ongoing lockdown to contain the spread of COVID-19 by another 10 days with relaxations from 6 AM to 6 PM every day.

 Bordering areas such as Khammam, Nalgonda and Nagarjuna Sagar among others, will continue to have relaxation up to 2 PM only, given the intensity of the number of cases daily, an official release said.

-''The state cabinet has decided to extend the lockdown in the Telangana for another ten days.
+''The state cabinet has decided to extend the lockdown in Telangana for another ten days.

 The cabinet also decided to give relaxation from 6 am to 5 PM during the lock down and give one-hour grace period till 6 PM for people to reach home,'' it said.